wix-incubator/quix/documentation/docs/installation.md

 Other variables related to authentication:
 * AUTH_COOKIE - defaults to `__quix`.
 When using `google` auth, must be provided.
-* AUTH_SECRET - the encyption key for the cookie.
+* AUTH_SECRET - the encryption key for the cookie.
 Must be provided.
 * COOKIE_MAX_AGE - should be in seconds, default is 30 days.

 #### Configuration for custom deployment